 It’s vitally important that the Australian Wool Innovation (AWI), the industry’s chief body, gets behind smooth-bodied breeders so that this procedure can be ended.
 Consumers and international wool buyers are applying pressure to end mulesing misery.

 Humane Society International has worked closely with the Responsible Wool Standard to improve welfare conditions for sheep around the world and we work with retailers both overseas and in Australia.
 Global retailers H&M, Marks & Spencer, Next, Target and Tesco have already made commitments to move away or ban wool from mulesed sheep on welfare grounds.
 Global brands Abercrombie & Fitch, Adidas, Hugo Boss, Kerring, Nike and Timberland have also made commitments to move away from or ban wool from mulesed sheep.
+Here in Australia many major retailers are already amending their Animal Welfare Policies and making time-bound commitments to source only non-mulesed wool including David Jones, Country Road Group, Kmart and Target.
 Luxury wool processers from Italy and other countries are increasingly rejecting mulesed Australian wool on welfare grounds.